sisi-le-bioinformaticien/usefull-bioinfo-scripts/README.md

 # Bioinformatics Utilities

-A small collection of Python scripts for quick chemoinformatics tasks—no bells and whistles, just simple tools you can run from the command line.
+A small collection of Python scripts for quick chemoinformatics tasks - simple tools you can run from the command line.

 ---